Wednesday 9th April

 - Passcode: 950883

-BCA Inform – Accessible Health Services
+BCA Inform – Employment

-Tuesday, 1st April from 7:30pm to 9:00pm AEDT.
+Tuesday, 6th May from 7:30pm to 9:00pm AEST.

 To register for the event please visit the Humanitix website.